 Moreover, the ijbari principle entails that heirs automatically acquire their status as inheritors and cannot legally refuse it.
 This differs from the Civil Code, where heirs may choose to accept or reject the inheritance, as acceptance entails legal responsibility, including the obligation to settle the decedent's debts if the estate is insufficient (Yunus, 2019).
 In Islamic law, however, the obligation to repay the deceased's debts is limited to the value of the estate left behind.
 If the estate is insufficient, the heirs are not legally obligated to cover the remaining debt.
-Nonetheless, if an heir voluntarily chooses to settle the deceased rather than a legal requirement.
+Nonetheless, if an heir voluntarily chooses to settle the outstanding debts, such an act is regarded as a moral responsibility toward the deceased rather than a legal requirement.